GSK and Novartis complete deals to reshape both drugmakers

 For Novartis, the asset swaps will boost the company's already substantial presence in oncology and are expected to lift core margins immediately.

-The Swiss drugmaker now has a portfolio of 22 oncology and haematology medicines, with the GSK deal providing new therapies in melanoma, kidney and blood cancers.
+The Swiss drugmaker now has a portfolio of 22 oncology and hematology medicines, with the GSK deal providing new therapies in melanoma, kidney and blood cancers.

 Novartis is paying $16 billion for GSK's cancer drugs, although up to $1.5 billion of this may have to be returned to Novartis if GSK's melanoma drugs fail to meet expectations.
 GSK believes the necessary conditions will be satisfied, after recent positive clinical trial results.